SparkPost/support-docs/support/tech-resources/bring-your-own-ip.md

 A: Available in the US at the end of June 2018.
 Available in Europe at the end of Sept 2018.

 **Q: Is there a charge for BYOIP?**
 A: Yes, there is a startup cost of per instance or occurrence.
+Please discuss with your TAM or Sales account rep.

 **Q: What is the smallest range of IPs I can port over**
 A: A /24 (which contains 254 usable address of 256 total including the 0 and 255 host addresses)